| Humanism and public education

 humanism, resplendent in its promise of a world in which the never-realized Christian

+ideal of "love thy neighbor" will finally be achieved."
 Mr. Dunphy did Christian parents a great service by telling them exactly what

 humanists want to accomplish in the public schools.
 Humanists are forever paying